usarica/LHEAnalyzer/LHEAnalyzer/README.md

 ```
 to compile.

-At each session, please also run the second line above, i.e.,
+At the start of each session, please also run the second line above, i.e.,
 ```
 eval $(./setup.sh env)
 ```